Two-level preconditioning for Ridge Regression: Introduction

 For applications from data science, state-of-the-art multilevel methods can not be used in their standard form.
 As opposed to grid based operators in PDEs, the matrices consist of samples and features and a hierarchy has to be designed on the data level.
 The resulting linear operator is a product of matrices and often dense.
 This means that the operator itself is not always available due to memory restrictions.
 There is no natural way to design the level hierarchy and the system matrix may not be available to design the coarse level directly from the operator.
 We thus propose to build a multilevel preconditioner based on the Multigrid idea by clustering the features of the data matrix, resulting in coarser levels.
+Figure \ref{fig:lvlhierarchy} shows an example for dense matrices with clustering for both rows and columns.
 This can be done such that the principal eigenvectors are represented on the coarser levels.
-The number of required iterations is therefore reduced.
+In practice, it is however more efficient to directly project to the coarsest level and only use the finest and the coarsest level and design a two-level preconditioner.

 The paper is organized as follows.
 Section \ref{sect:problem} describes different algorithms from machine learning and identifies the linear systems to be solved.
-Next, Section \ref{sect:two-level} describes a two-level preconditioner.
-Section \ref{sect:multilevel} describes the framework for a multilevel hierarchy.
+Next, Section \ref{sect:two-level} describes the two-level preconditioner.
 In Section \ref{sect:Experiments}, the numerical results are presented.
-Section \ref{sect:lsp} tries to improve the two-level preconditioner by using the principal eigenvectors.
-Finally, Section \ref{sect:discussion} provides a discussion and conclusions are given in Section \ref{sect:conclusion}.
+Finally, conclusions are given in Section \ref{sect:conclusion}.